meyertime/linux-all-the-things/docs/arch-other-apps.md

 4. `pacman -Qs 'intellij-idea-community-edition*'`
 5. See the version that's currently installed.
 It will say something like `2021.1-1`.
 We're interested in the `2021.1` part.
 6. Copy the latest configuration directory to a new directory named after the current version.
 For example, `cp -r IdeaIC2020.3 IdeaIC2021.1`.

+If it still doesn't work, it may be because the new version of IntelliJ is no longer compatible with the configured JDK.
+In that case:

+- You can test a different JDK version by setting the `IDEA_JDK` environment variable.
+For example: `IDEA_JDK=/usr/lib/jvm/java-19-temurin intellij-idea-community-edition`
+- If it works, you can set the boot JDK version through IntelliJ.
+See: https://www.jetbrains.com/help/idea/switching-boot-jdk.html
+- You can also edit the `idea.jdk` file inside the configuration directory.
+Its content is just the path to the JDK, same as the environment variable above.